Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Related work

-Finally, \citet{DBLP:conf/clef/NakovBMAMCKZLSM22} provide a review of the methods and results obtained in the CLEF2022 competition.
+Finally, \citet{DBLP:conf/clef/NakovBMAMCKZLSM22} provide a review of the methods and results obtained in the CLEF'22 CheckThat!
+Lab.
 One of the subtasks of this competition was to detect check-worthy claims in tweets.
 The datasets covered six languages and related mainly to the topic of COVID-19.
-Participants of the competition used mainly fine-tuned LLMs, based on transformers.
-The best results, depending on the language of the dataset, were achieved by mT5, AraBERT, Roberta, and GPT-3.
-The limitations of these results are that the models were dedicated to a single language and a single (COVID-19) topic.
+Participants of the competition used mainly transformer-based fine-tuned language models.
+The top results, depending on the language of the dataset, were achieved by mT5 (AR, BG, NL, ES), AraBERT (AR), Roberta (EN), BERT (TR) and GPT-3 (EN).
+The limitations of these results are that the models, in most of the cases were restricted to a single language (only three models were trained on more than one language at once but were not tested in multilingual mode at once) and a single (COVID-19) topic.